Nippani: Transportation

-Nippani is connected by road via national highways 48 (now part of the Golden Quadrilateral connecting Delhi, Haryana, Rajasthan, Gujarat, Maharashtra, Karnataka and Tamil Nadu).
-North Western Karnataka Road Transport Corporation run buses to all corners of Karnataka and to neighboring states.
-There are many prominent private bus companies providing services to all major destinations in Karnataka and surrounding states.
-KSRTC services almost all villages in Karnataka.
-92% villages are served by KSRTC (6743 out of 7298 Villages) and 44% in other areas (6743 out of 7298).
-KSRTC operates 6463 schedules in a day covering an effective distance of 23.74 lakh km with a total fleet of 7599 buses.
-It transports, on an average, 24.57 lakh passengers per day.
+Nippani is connected by road via National Highways 48 (now part of the Golden Quadrilateral connecting Delhi, Haryana, Rajasthan, Gujarat, Maharashtra, Karnataka, and Tamil Nadu).

+The North Western Karnataka Road Transport Corporation runs buses to all corners of Karnataka and to neighbouring states.
+There are also many prominent private bus companies providing services to all major destinations in Karnataka and surrounding states.
+KSRTC services almost all villages in Karnataka: 92% of the villages (6,743 out of 7,298 villages) and 44% of the villages in other areas (6,743 out of 7,298).
+KSRTC operates 6,463 schedules per day, covering an effective distance of 23.74 lakh km (1.457 million mi) with a total fleet of 7,599 buses and transporting, on average, 24.57 lakh (2.457 million) passengers per day.